2.7 Functions and Control Flow

 }

-Compare this to C, where if (x = 10) assigns 10 to x and then checks the non-zero value.
+In contrast, C allows if (x = 10) to assign 10 to x and then check the non-zero value.

 match

-Additionally, Rust has the match construct for pattern matching—a much more powerful variant of C's switch statement.
+Rust also provides the match construct for pattern matching—a more powerful variant of C’s switch statement.